-In Seattle and King County, 13% of adults are current cigarette smokers and 14% of adults in Snohomish County smoke cigarettes.
-This is higher than the Healthy People 2020 objective of 12%.
+In the East region of King County, 9% of adults are current cigarette smokers.
+In the Seattle region and in King County, 13% of adults are current cigarette smokers.
+14% of adults in Snohomish County smoke cigarettes.
+Seattle, King County and Snohomish County rates of smoking were higher than the Healthy People 2020 objective of 12%.
 9% of 12th grade youth in King County and 11% of 12th graders in Snohomish County smoked cigarettes in the past 30 days.
 16% of 12th grade youth in King County and 20% of 12th graders in Snohomish County smoked an e-cigarette or vape pen in the past 30 days.